menghuazou/GeoPixel/docs/finetune.md

 ### 🚀 Training and Finetuning
 After data preparation, you can use the provided bash scripts (`train.sh`) to train (from base models weights) or (`finetune.sh`) to finetune the pre-trained GeoPixel model.
 Remember to specify the pre-train model path ($MODEL) and the txt data file path ($DATA) in the bash script.

-- For Remote Sensing Grounded Conversation Generation (RS-GCG) task : set $MODEL to "MBZUAI/GeoPixel-7B"
+- For Remote Sensing Grounded Conversation Generation (RS-GCG) task : <br>
+  set $MODEL to "MBZUAI/GeoPixel-7B"
-- For Referring Remote Sensing Image Segmentation (RRSIS) task : set $MODEL to "MBZUAI/GeoPixel-7B-RES"
+- For Referring Remote Sensing Image Segmentation (RRSIS) task : <br>
+  set $MODEL to "MBZUAI/GeoPixel-7B-RES"

 ### 💾 Saving the Full Model Weights